a11ywatch/docs/docs/getting-started.md

 then you can start the development server as normal

-`docker-compose -f development.yml up`
+`docker-compose up`

 ## Local

 First run the bootstrap command `./bootstrap.sh` at the root of the project to setup the project dependencies.
-You can skip this step if running on docker.
 Then cd into each service and follow the instructions on the readme to start.